TrainND Northeast

 Face-to-Face Classroom Training

 • This 80-hour training program consists of a combination of nurse assistant theory, lab, and clinical instruction.
 Students attend this course in person on the Lake Region State College campus in Devils Lake, ND according to a predetermined schedule.
-Class schedules can vary in length from being across a period of 3 weeks to a period of 5-6 weeks.

 Hybrid Training (Online & Classroom)

 • This 75-hour training program consists of a combination of online and in-person training across a period of 6 weeks.
 Students begin with 4 weeks (43 hours) of class through Blackboard, completing assignments each week with most assignments due on Sundays.
 Following the 4 weeks of online coursework, students meet in person on the Lake Region State College campus to learn nurse assistant skills hands-on.
 Skills lab is typically scheduled as two 8-hour days.
 Following completion of the lab, students attend 16 hours of in-person clinical in Devils Lake.
-Clinical location varies, however is typically either held on campus or at a nearby long-term care facility.
+Clinical location varies, however, it is typically held either on campus or at a nearby long-term care facility.

 • Upon successful completion of the program, students are scheduled to take the state certification exam on campus in Devils Lake.